bn100391/Cross_Site_Scripting_Defense/README.md

 ➤ **Input Whitelisting**:** This service only allows input of a certain nature, specifically preventing JavaScript from being injected into it.

-➤ **HTTP Strict-Transport Security Policy**:** This means that connections can only be made to the service using HTT**S**, which means that all of the application data is encrypted when being sent between devices.
-Which means that someone cannot simply take a packet sniffer and intercept, and then read the contents of the transmissions
+➤ **HTTP Strict-Transport Security Policy**:** This means that connections can only be made to the service using HTTP**S**, which means that all of the application data is encrypted when being sent between devices.
+Which means that someone cannot simply take a packet sniffer and intercept the transmissions, and then make sense of their contents.

 ➤ **Content Security Policy (Set To Self)**:** This means that this service will only load scripts comming from it's own domain, providing an extra layer of security against cross-site scripting attacks.